top of page

 10月19日読了時間: 3分

-Birth of the Flying Professor: A Life Lived in Midair
+No.3 Birth of the Flying Professor: A Life Lived in Midair

 Some people earn nicknames.
 Others crash into them headfirst.
 I did both—at cruising altitude.
 They call me Flying Professor.